Apologia: The Fullness of Christian Truth

 Click the various parts of the picture below to learn about the various parts of a Catholic church.
 This diagram is based on the classic, historical cruciform architecture. (sadly, today, and in spite of Vatican II documents, you might find churches that look like factories).

 Catholic vision assigns symbolic meaning to the various parts of the church building, as it does to pretty much everything else in the world.
 The roof symbolizes charity, which covers a multitude of sins; the floor symbolizes the foundation of faith and the humility of the poor; the columns represent the Apostles, Bishops, and Doctors; the vaulting represents the preachers who bear up the dead weight of man's infirmity heavenwards; and the beams represent the champions of ecclesiastical right who defend it with the sword.
 The nave symbolizes Noah's Ark and the Barque of St. Peter, outside of which no one is saved.
-The direction of the East represents the Heavenly Jerusalem, and the direction whence the Messiah will return in glory; West represents death and evil.
+The direction of the East represents Christ, the Heavenly Jerusalem, and the direction whence the Messiah will return in glory; West represents Satan, death, and evil; the North represents the unbaptized; and the South represents the baptized.

 Narthex (or "Vestibule")